Aman12x/Aman12x/README.md

 🔭 I’m currently working on building high quality recommendation systems

-🌱 I’m interested in building end-to-end robust ML systems as well as designing and analyzing A/B tests and experimentation frameworks for products
+🌱 I’m interested in building end-to-end robust ML systems

+⚡️ I'm learning designing and analyzing A/B tests and experimentation frameworks for products

-📚 I’m currently learning advanced Agentic system design and production grade LLM optimization
+📚 I’m also studying advanced Agentic system design and production grade LLM optimization

 💬 Talk to me about Data/ML and rapid development in the field of AI